roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Serverless cluster best practices/Use GPU-accelerated elastic container instances.md

 # Use GPU-accelerated elastic container instances

-This topic describes how to use GPU-accelerated elastic container instances.
-A TensorFlow job for image recognition is used as an example.
-This feature is applicable to serverless Kubernetes \(ASK\) clusters and virtual nodes that are created in Container Service for Kubernetes \(ACK\) clusters.
+In this topic, a TensorFlow job for image recognition is used as an example in an ASK cluster to demonstrate how to use GPU-accelerated elastic container instances.

+A serverless Kubernetes \(ASK\) cluster is created or a virtual node is created in a Container Service for Kubernetes \(ACK\) cluster.
+For more information, see [Create an ASK cluster](/intl.en-US/User Guide for Serverless Kubernetes Clusters/Quick start/Create an ASK cluster.md) or [Deploy the virtual node controller and use it to create Elastic Container Instance-based pods](/intl.en-US/User Guide for Kubernetes Clusters/Virtual nodes and ECI/Deploy the virtual node controller and use it to create Elastic Container Instance-based pods.md).

 ASK supports GPU-accelerated elastic container instances.
 This allows you to run Artificial Intelligence \(AI\) computing tasks in a serverless framework.
 Using GPU-accelerated elastic container instances greatly reduces the loads of resource maintenance on the AI computing platform and improves the computing efficiency.